American eel: Natural habitat

 Eels are bottom dwellers.
 They hide in burrows, tubes, snags, masses of plants, other types of shelters.
 They are found in a variety of habitats including streams, rivers, and muddy or silt-bottomed lakes during their freshwater stage, as well as oceanic waters, coastal bays and estuaries.
 Individuals during the continental stage occasionally migrate between fresh, salt and brackish water habitats and have varying degrees of residence time in each.
-During winter, eels burrow under the mud and enter a state of torpor (or complete inactivity) at temperatures below 5 C. although they may occasionally be active during this period.
-Temperature requirements are suggested to be flexible.
-It has been found that American eels during elver stage can survive temperature as low as -0.8 C. Barila and Stauffer (1980) reported a final mean temperature preference at 16.7 C. Karlsson et al. (1984) disagreed with this interpretation and found the final temperature preference of 17.4 ± 2.0 °C with a 95% confidence interval.
+During winter, eels burrow under the mud and enter a state of torpor at temperatures below 5 C, although they may occasionally be active during this period.

-Seasonal patterns described by Fletcher and Anderson (1972) generalize annual movements from freshwater to estuaries and coastal bays to feed during spring, then either a return during the fall to overwinter (juvenile and immature adults), or a southward migration to the spawning grounds (silver eels Continental phase eels appear highly plastic in habitat use.
+American eels move from freshwater to estuaries and coastal bays to feed during spring, then either a return during the fall to overwinter (juvenile and immature adults), or a southward migration to the spawning grounds (silver eels).
+Continental phase eels appear highly plastic in habitat use.
 Eels are extremely mobile and may access habitats that appear unavailable to them, using small watercourses or moving through wet grasses.
 Small eels (<100 mm total length) are able to climb and may succeed in passing over vertical barriers.
 Habitat availability may be reduced by factors such as habitat deterioration, barriers to upstream migration (larger eels), and barriers (i.e. turbines) to downstream migration that can result in mortality.

 Life cycle

-The American eel's complex life history begins far offshore in the Sargasso Sea in a semelparous and panmictic reproduction.
+The American eel's life cycle begins far offshore in the Sargasso Sea in a semelparous and panmictic reproduction.
 In 1926 Marie Poland Fish described the collection of eggs that she observed hatch into eels, which she expanded in her taxonomic description of the larval egg development.
 From there, young eels drift with ocean currents and then migrate inland into streams, rivers and lakes.
 This journey may take many years to complete with some eels traveling as far as 6,000 kilometers.
 After reaching these freshwater bodies, they feed and mature for approximately 10 to 25 years before migrating back to the Sargasso Sea in order to complete their life cycle.